APPLICATION

 Dusting of cheese shreds with an anticaking agent

-Cheese shreds are either a consumer product or a semi-finished product used in the prepared-meal industries.
-To prevent the agglomeration of the shreds after grating and until their use, they are coated with an anticaking agent.
+Cheese shreds are either a consumer or semifinished product in the prepared-meal industries.
+They are coated with an anticaking agent to prevent the accumulation of the shreds after grating and until their use.
 There are several ways to do it.

 BASE